odedglas/node-execution-context/README.md

 Gets the current asynchronous execution context.

+> The `get` result is returned by `reference` meaning if you wish any immutability applied, it will have to be manually applied.

 > This API may throw CONTEXT_DOES_NOT_EXIST error if accessed without initializing the context properly.

 ### set(context: unknown)